-The math curriculum, Pearson Investigations along with Dreambox, uses an inquiry based approach and developmentally appropriate activities to help students learn math concepts and skills.
+The math curriculum includes units from Pearson Investigations along with Dreambox, Fosnot Mentoring Mathematical Minds (M3), Number Talks, and 3 Act Tasks.
+It uses an inquiry based approach and developmentally appropriate activities to help students learn math concepts and skills.
 The curriculum uses hands-on activities which enables the students to move from the concrete to abstract ideas in their problem solving.
+A math coach is available to facilitate lessons.